RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-a-gentle-introduction-to-git.md

 Over the last few years Git has seen incredible growth making it one of the widest-adopted source control systems in the world.
 According to an [Eclipse Foundation survey][1] conducted in May 2013, Git has risen from 6.8% usage in 2010 to a massive 30.3% in 2013.

+This article provides an overview of the basic concepts and commands in Git to get you up and running.

 <div class="clear"><!----></div>